webpack/webpack/README.md

 ## Contribution

-Most of the time, if Webpack is not working correctly for you it is a simple configuration issue.
+Most of the time, if webpack is not working correctly for you it is a simple configuration issue.

 If you are still having difficulty after looking over your configuration carefully, please post a question to [StackOverflow with the webpack tag](http://stackoverflow.com/tags/webpack).
 Questions